andersea/bitmex-trio-websocket/README.md

 This will print a sequence of dicts for each received item on inserts (including partials) or updates.

-Note, that delete actions are simply applied and consumed, with no output sent.

 ## API

 ![async def](https://img.shields.io/badge/async%20with-open__bitmex__websocket(network%2C%20api__key%2C%20api__secret%2C%20*%2C%20dead_mans_switch)-blue)